mays-najjar/REST-API-PHP/README.md

 # REST-APT-PHP
-Using PHP API to get the data from server.
+Using PHP API to access the data from server.